ant-analytics/torch-playground/README.md

 # torch-playground
-Playground for implementing and testing various deep learning models using PyTorch.\n Exploratory Data Analysis (EDA) for loan dataset can be accessed from: [notebooks/eda.ipynb](notebooks/eda.ipynb)\n Jupyter Notebook for autograd can be access from: [notebooks/autograd.ipynb](notebooks/autograd.ipynb)\n The codes to auto generate sets of dataset files can be accessed from: [scripts/generate_dataset.py](scripts/generate_dataset.py)\n
+Playground for implementing and testing various deep learning models using PyTorch.\n Jupyter Notebook for tensor can be access from [notebooks/1.0-ant-tensor.ipynb](notebooks/1.0-ant-tensor.ipynb)\n Jupyter Notebook for autograd can be access from: [notebooks/2.0-ant-autograd.ipynb](notebooks/2.0-ant-autograd.ipynb)\n Exploratory Data Analysis (EDA) for loan dataset can be accessed from: [notebooks/3.0-eda.ipynb](notebooks/3.0-eda.ipynb)\n For neural network with Pytorch can be accessed from: [notebooks/4.0-torch_model.ipynb](notebooks/4.0-torch_model.ipynb)\n The codes to auto generate sets of dataset files can be accessed from: [scripts/generate_dataset.py](scripts/generate_dataset.py)\n
 The codes to custom dataset class can be accessed from: [scripts/custom_dataset.py](scripts/custom_dataset.py)\n For Dashboard visualization:[dash_board.py](dash_board.py)\n